Protectins, Resolvins and Maresins -

 Maresin 1 LGR6

 Acute inflammation in response to infection or tissue damage is an essential defensive process that is usually characterized by heat, redness, swelling and pain at a simple observational level, and by oedema, accumulation of neutrophils and then of phagocytes such as monocytes and macrophages at a cellular level.
 The latter are the first line of defence of the innate immune system to defeat pathogens and toxins traveling through the body, and they protect each organ by engulfing and killing invading pathogens and clearing debris from within cells.
-While the symptoms of chronic inflammation may not appear as serious as those of acute inflammation, they must be controlled as the consequences can include tissue damage and loss of function without proper resolution.
-Leukotrienes (especially LTB4) and prostaglandins (PGE2 and PGD2) derived from arachidonic acid are important in the early stages of the inflammatory process by stimulating the migration of neutrophils to the affected tissue, and biosynthesis of these prostaglandins is critical for resolution of inflammation as they stimulate the induction of the 15‑lipoxygenases that are necessary to produce lipoxins, resolvins and protectins.
-Then, efficient resolution of inflammation may have beneficial effects upon atherosclerosis and other chronic autoimmune diseases (see next section).
+Failure to achieve proper resolution can lead to chronic inflammation with consequences that can include tissue damage and impairment including extensive collagenous scars as part of the pathogenesis of various disorders.
+Leukotrienes (especially LTB4) and prostaglandins (PGE2 and PGD2) derived from arachidonic acid are important in the early stages of the inflammatory process by stimulating the migration of neutrophils to the affected tissue, and biosynthesis of these prostaglandins is critical for resolution of inflammation as they stimulate the induction of the 15‑lipoxygenases that are necessary for subsequent production of lipoxins and other SPMs.
+Efficient resolution of inflammation is believed to be beneficial towards atherosclerosis and other chronic autoimmune diseases (see next section).

-Early in the acute inflammatory response, the basis is reported to be laid for biosynthesis of SPMs, i.e., a change in lipid mediator production in which arachidonic acid metabolism switches from the production of leukotrienes to that of lipoxins.
-Local mobilization of the precursor DHA occurs before the autacoid protectins, resolvins and maresins are produced at the site of inflammation to help tissues to return to health by promoting resolution of inflammation through recruitment of non-inflammatory monocytes while limiting the recruitment of proinflammatory granulocytes.
-After this switch in the nature of the mediators formed, macrophages and mast cells can remove excess neutrophils together with cellular debris via draining lymph nodes, ideally without leaving remnants of the host defences or of the invading microorganisms or other inflammatory initiators.
-It is evident that the presence of aspirin uniquely facilitates the resolution of inflammation.
-Thus, at local sites of inflammation, aspirin treatment enhances the conversion of the omega-3 fatty acids EPA and DHA to 18R- and 17R-oxygenated products, respectively, i.e., precursors of resolvins of the E and D series, which carry potent anti-inflammatory signals.
+Early in the acute inflammatory response, the basis is laid for a dynamic and detailed programmed biosynthesis of SPMs, i.e., a change in lipid mediator production in which arachidonic acid metabolism switches from the production of leukotrienes to that of lipoxins.
+Local mobilization of the SPM precursor DHA occurs before the autacoid protectins, resolvins and maresins are produced at the site of inflammation to help tissues to return to health by promoting resolution of inflammation through recruitment of non-inflammatory monocytes while limiting that of proinflammatory granulocytes.
+After this switch in the nature of the mediators formed, macrophages and mast cells can remove excess neutrophils together with cellular debris via draining lymph nodes without leaving remnants of the host defences or of the invading microorganisms or other inflammatory initiators, which might prolong inflammation.
+It is evident that the presence of aspirin uniquely facilitates this resolution phase at local sites of inflammation by enhancing the conversion of the omega-3 fatty acids EPA and DHA to 18R- and 17R-oxygenated products, respectively, i.e., precursors of resolvins of the E and D series, which carry anti-inflammatory signals.

 Scottish thistleIt has become apparent that a novel aspect of the resolution process is that SPMs are able to induce changes in the phenotype of macrophages toward a pro-resolution state.
-During inflammation, polymorphonuclear neutrophils are produced which have generally beneficial effects in countering disease by removing invading pathogens by phagocytosis, but in the longer term or if malfunctioning, they may eventually cause trauma and cellular damage through infiltration into tissues.
-The resolvins, like the lipoxins, appear to have a role in regulating and indeed inhibiting these harmful effects.
-In so doing, they oppose the effects of some of the pro-inflammatory prostanoids.
-A cluster of SPMs, including RvD3, RvD4 and RvD6, are produced in human blood to target leukocytes at the single-cell level, directly activating extracellular signalling in human neutrophils and monocytes to promote host defence by enhancing phagocytosis and killing bacteria.
+During inflammation, polymorphonuclear neutrophils are produced which are generally beneficial in countering disease by removing invading pathogens by phagocytosis, but in the longer term or if malfunctioning, they may eventually cause trauma and cellular damage through infiltration into tissues.
+The resolvins, like the lipoxins, may regulate and even inhibit such harm, and in so doing, they oppose some of the pro-inflammatory prostanoids.
+A cluster of SPMs, including RvD3, RvD4 and RvD6, are produced in human blood to target leukocytes at the single-cell level, directly inducing extracellular signalling in human neutrophils and monocytes to promote host defence by enhancing phagocytosis and killing bacteria.

-The resolvins RvE1, RvE2 and RvE3 have separate but coordinated anti-inflammatory activities and are involved in the resolution of inflammation through the release of interleukin (IL)-10 , the expression of its receptor, and phagocytosis.
+The resolvins RvE1, RvE2 and RvE3 have separate but coordinated anti-inflammatory properties and take part in the resolution of inflammation through the release of interleukin (IL)-10, the expression of its receptor, and phagocytosis.
 Nanomolar concentrations of resolvin E1 derived from EPA dramatically reduce dermal inflammation, peritonitis, dendritic cell migration, lung damage from smoking and interleukin production.
 In a model of periodontitis, RvE1 alone of the SPMs was able to reduce local inflammation by suppressing superoxide production directly in primary neutrophils.
-RvE1 blocks excessive platelet aggregation, it limits the effects of certain human pathogens by enhancing phagocytosis by polymorphonuclear leukocytes, and it is reported to be more effective in reducing inflammatory pain than morphine.
+RvE1 blocks excessive platelet aggregation, it inhibits certain human pathogens by enhancing phagocytosis by polymorphonuclear leukocytes, and it is reported to be more effective in reducing inflammatory pain than morphine.
 RvE2 reduces joint pain in arthritis, and RvD5 has beneficial properties in an experimental model of this disease.

-RvD1 is reported to exert anti-inflammatory, antioxidant, anti-fibrosis, anti-apoptotic and anti-tumour effects by binding to its receptors, and it has therapeutic potential in liver diseases.
-RvD2 and RvD3 derived from DHA have potent regulatory actions on neutrophil trafficking in the picogram range in vivo by stimulating resolution and enhancing innate host defence mechanisms to clear invading pathogens via a specific receptor.
-Thus, in experimental animals, RvD2 interacting with the receptor DRV2 enhances killing and clearance of bacteria and ameliorates the effects of bacterial sepsis.
+RvD1 is reported to have anti-inflammatory, antioxidant, anti-fibrosis, anti-apoptotic and anti-tumour properties by binding to its receptors, and it has therapeutic potential in liver diseases.
+RvD2 and RvD3 derived from DHA have regulatory actions on neutrophil trafficking in the picogram range in vivo by stimulating resolution and enhancing innate host defence mechanisms to clear invading pathogens via a specific receptor.
+Thus, in experimental animals, RvD2 interacting with the receptor DRV2 enhances killing and clearance of bacteria and ameliorates the symptoms of bacterial sepsis.
 It prolongs survival from severe burns and reduces colitis, and it targets myogenic cells and improves muscle regeneration in mouse models of Duchenne muscular dystrophy.

 In general, RvD3 and RvD4 appear late in resolution suggesting that they have a special role in the last stages of the process.
-RvD3 displays potent tissue protective actions, and in uninjured lungs, it may regulate tissue tone.
-RvD4 has novel pro-resolving actions in Staphylococcus aureus infections and is a powerful stimulant for the clearance of apoptotic cells by skin fibroblasts.
-It is produced in mouse bone marrow and lung in response to ischemic injury with reductions in the concentrations of pro-inflammatory eicosanoids, and it ameliorates the effects of thrombosis in a mouse model, while similarly, RvD5 controls E. coli and S. aureus infections and lowers the antibiotic requirements for bacterial clearance.
+RvD3 is protective of tissues, and in uninjured lungs, it may regulate tissue tone.
+RvD4 has pro-resolving actions in Staphylococcus aureus infections, and it mitigates lipopolysaccharide-induced lung injury in mice.
+It is a powerful stimulant for the clearance of apoptotic cells by skin fibroblasts, and it is produced in mouse bone marrow and lung in response to ischemic injury with reductions in the concentrations of pro-inflammatory eicosanoids with amelioration of thrombosis.
+Similarly, RvD5 controls E. coli and S. aureus infections and lowers the antibiotic requirements for bacterial clearance.
 Although contradictory results have been obtained in administering resolvins to treat sepsis in some experimental models, this may have been because the appropriate receptors were down regulated.

 Protectins appear to operate in the same way as the resolvins in brain tissue.
-Thus, (N)PD1 has anti-inflammatory effects by promoting resolution of neuroinflammation and nerve regeneration.
-It has protective effects in animal models of stroke and of Alzheimer's disease, and in a mouse model of epilepsy, considerable improvements in the condition were observed after treatment with protectin D1.
-Amongst its activities in non-neuronal tissues, it promotes apoptosis of T cells, it has beneficial effects towards asthma in nanogram amounts, and it is reported to have therapeutic potential against virus infections by inhibiting viral replication.
-PD1 binds to retinal pigment epithelial cells in a highly stereo-selective and specific manner to protect from apoptosis induced by oxidative stress.
-Protectins synthesised in white adipose tissue have anti-inflammatory effects in obesity and diabetes, and both protectins and maresins reduce neuropathic pain in experimental animals.
+Thus, (N)PD1 is anti-inflammatory by promoting resolution of neuroinflammation and nerve regeneration.
+It is protective in animal models of stroke and of Alzheimer's disease, and in a mouse model of epilepsy, considerable improvements in the condition were observed after treatment with PD1.
+In non-neuronal tissues, it promotes apoptosis of T cells, it is beneficial towards asthma in nanogram amounts, and it is reported to have therapeutic potential against virus infections by inhibiting viral replication.
+PD1 binds to retinal pigment epithelial cells in a highly selective manner to protect from apoptosis induced by oxidative stress.
+Protectins synthesised in white adipose tissue are anti-inflammatory in obesity and diabetes, and both protectins and maresins reduce neuropathic pain in experimental animals.

-Scottish thistleThe poxytrin PDX has been found to have distinctive and biological properties that differ from those of PD1.
-It may have antithrombotic potential as an inhibitor of platelet activation against thromboxane A2-induced aggregation, it may inhibit inflammation associated with cyclooxygenase (COX) activities, and it has been reported to inhibit influenza virus replication by targeting its RNA metabolism.
+Scottish thistleThe poxytrin PDX has properties that differ from those of PD1.
+It may have antithrombotic potential as an inhibitor of platelet activation against thromboxane A2-induced aggregation, it may inhibit the inflammation associated with cyclooxygenase (COX), and it has been reported to inhibit influenza virus replication by targeting its RNA metabolism.

-Maresin 1 is a powerful regulator of the resolution of inflammation, tissue regeneration and pain with effects upon many disease states including lung, bone, vascular and metabolic diseases and bacterial infections.
-In general, maresins appear to be required for tissue regeneration and wound healing in the later stages of resolution (D-series resolvins are also involved in skin repair after wounding).
+Maresin 1 is a powerful regulator of the resolution of inflammation, tissue regeneration and pain to influence the progression of many disease states including lung, bone, vascular and metabolic diseases and bacterial infections.
+In general, maresins appear to be required for tissue regeneration and wound healing in the later stages of resolution (D-series resolvins also participate in skin repair after wounding).
 MaR1 stimulates osteoblast proliferation through leucine-rich repeat G protein-coupled receptor 6 (LGR6) and has the potential to have a beneficial impact upon such bone diseases as osteoporosis, osteoarthritis, rheumatoid arthritis and periodontitis.
-In planaria, a primordial organism utilized for surgical injury experiments, maresins and RvE1 each markedly improved the rates of tissue regeneration.
-MaR1 is a key mediator of the switch to the macrophage M2 phenotype thereby stimulating macrophage phagocytosis and efferocytosis to enhance the clearance of inflammation without affecting the innate response, while it interferes with vanilloid receptor TRPV1 in dorsal root ganglion neurons and blocks capsaicin activity.
-After spinal cord injury, it was found to improve the recovery of neurological function.
-The epoxy intermediate in maresin biosynthesis, 13S,14S‑epoxy-maresin, affects macrophage activity and function independently by inhibiting the production of inflammatory eicosanoids such as leukotrienes by direct inactivation of the LTA4 hydrolase.
+In studies with planaria, a primordial organism utilized for surgical injury experiments, maresins and RvE1 each markedly improved the rates of tissue regeneration.
+MaR1 is a key mediator of the switch to the macrophage M2 phenotype thereby stimulating macrophage phagocytosis and efferocytosis to enhance the clearance of inflammation without affecting the innate response, while it interferes with vanilloid receptor TRPV1 in dorsal root ganglion neurons and blocks capsaicin.
+After spinal cord injury, it was found to improve neurological recovery.
+The epoxy intermediate in maresin biosynthesis, 13S,14S‑epoxy-maresin, affects macrophages independently by inhibiting the production of inflammatory eicosanoids such as leukotrienes by direct inhibition of the LTA4 hydrolase.
+7S,14R-diHDHA, a stereoisomer of maresin-1 produced by leukocytes, can assist mesenchymal stem cells to ameliorate some of the symptoms of diabetic mellitus.

-At nanomolar concentrations, sulfido-conjugates derived from epoxy-maresin were reported to resolve E. coli infections, and in general they may constitute a novel mechanism of chemical signalling that contains infections, stimulates resolution of inflammation, and promotes the restoration of function in human tissues and those of experimental animals.
-By stimulating human macrophages, protectin and resolvin sulfido-conjugates limit the effects of bacterial infections in a dose-dependent manner, and RCTR1, RCTR2 and RCTR3 each exert potent anti-inflammatory and proresolving actions with human leukocytes.
-PCRT1 is a potent agonist of monocytes and macrophages and regulates key anti-inflammatory and pro-resolving processes during infection by bacteria.
+At nanomolar concentrations, sulfido-conjugates derived from epoxy-maresin are reported to resolve E. coli infections, and in general they may constitute a novel signalling mechanism that contains infections, stimulates resolution of inflammation, and promotes the restoration of human tissues and those of experimental animals.
+By stimulating human macrophages, protectin and resolvin sulfido-conjugates limit bacterial infections in a dose-dependent manner, and RCTR1, RCTR2 and RCTR3 each exert potent anti-inflammatory and proresolving actions with human leukocytes.
+PCRT1 is an agonist of monocytes and macrophages and regulates key anti-inflammatory and pro-resolving processes during infection by bacteria.
 Inflammatory effects of cysteinyl leukotrienes in the lung are countered by cysteinyl maresins.

 Although the specialized pro-resolving mediators are produced locally in many different tissues to terminate inflammation, they reach the circulation and are found in human peripheral blood, suggesting that they may act as anti-inflammatory signals in tissues other than those in which they originate.
-Proresolving mediators together with lipoxins have been found at bioactive levels in human breast milk and in human and rat placentas, so it is possible that they may have regulatory functions in normal physiological development as well as in pathophysiological processes.
-It is hope that measurement of the levels of these mediators in infected patients will provide a better understand of their inflammation-resolution status and might predict outcome or whether specific therapeutic treatments are effective.
+Proresolving mediators together with lipoxins have been found at bioactive levels in human breast milk and in human and rat placentas, so it is possible that they may regulate normal physiological development as well as pathophysiological processes.
+It is hope that measurement of the levels of these mediators in infected patients will provide a better understand of their inflammation-resolution status and might predict outcome or whether therapeutic treatments are likely to be successful.

 7. Specialized Pro-Resolving Mediators and Disease

 There are many reports that imbalances between specialized proresolving and proinflammatory mediators leading to impaired resolution are associated with several human diseases.
 Thus, it is now well established that administration of lipoxins, protectins, resolvins and maresins in vivo and in vitro in animal models can aid the process of recovery from inflammation without compromising host defences by causing immune suppression, and there is a view that promoting resolution instead of inhibiting inflammation may be a way forward in treating infections.
-It is claimed that SPMs have considerable potential for therapeutic intervention in acute inflammation or chronic inflammatory diseases, and they have been tested in a wide range of experimental models, including peritonitis, periodontitis, colitis, arthritis, psoriasis, dry eye, inflammatory pain, cardiovascular disease (including atherosclerosis), depression, neurodegenerative disorders, and asthma and other lung ailments.
-These effects are dependent on age, sex and race.
+It is claimed that SPMs have considerable potential for therapeutic intervention in acute inflammation or chronic inflammatory diseases, and they have been tested in a wide range of experimental models, including peritonitis, periodontitis, colitis, arthritis, psoriasis, dry eye, inflammatory pain, cardiovascular disease (including atherosclerosis), depression, neurodegenerative disorders, and asthma and other lung ailments (dependent on age, sex and race).

 Inflammation in the tumour microenvironment is a defining property of cancers that is exacerbated by carcinogens.
-By stimulating the resolution of inflammation, SPMs have anti-cancer activities in that they suppress tumour growth and enhance cancer therapy by stimulating clearance of tumour debris by macrophages.
-In particular, the aspirin-triggered specialized proresolving mediators (AT‑SPMs), such as aspirin-triggered resolvins (AT-RvDs) and lipoxins (AT‑LXs), have pronounced anti-tumour activity and may provide an explanation for the broad efficacy of aspirin in the treatment of many cancers (in addition to its inhibition of prostaglandin biosynthesis).
+By stimulating the resolution of inflammation, SPMs are anti-cancer agents in that they suppress tumour growth and enhance therapy by stimulating clearance of tumour debris by macrophages.
+In particular, the aspirin-triggered specialized proresolving mediators (AT‑SPMs), such as aspirin-triggered resolvins (AT-RvDs) and lipoxins (AT‑LXs), are potent anti-tumour agents and may provide an explanation for the broad efficacy of aspirin in the treatment of many cancers (in addition to its inhibition of prostaglandin biosynthesis).
 SPMs may re-programme tumour-associated macrophages to an anti-tumour phenotype.
-As SPMs are active at much lower concentrations than aspirin, it is hoped that they may be a non-toxic route to harnessing the anticancer activity of aspirin so reducing carcinogen-induced morbidity and mortality.
+As SPMs operate at much lower concentrations than aspirin, it is hoped that they may be a non-toxic route to harnessing aspirin as an anticancer agent so reducing carcinogen-induced morbidity and mortality.

 Scottish thistleIn relation to cardiovascular disease, it has been reported that the deleterious effects of leukotriene LTB4 resulting from an excessive inflammatory response are countered by the presence of specialized proresolving mediators like RvD1 in experimental models of atherosclerosis, and it has been suggested that this may be a new therapeutic approach to limiting the progression of atherosclerotic plaques and promoting plaque stability.
 Similarly, RvE1 controls vascular inflammation and protects against atherosclerosis by modifying the uptake of oxidized LDL while enhancing phagocytosis of macrophages.
-During blood coagulation, a specific SPM cluster has been detected that consists of resolvin El (RvE1), RvD1, RvD5, lipoxin B4 and maresin 1 at bioactive concentrations (0.1 to 1 nM), together with eicosanoids, such as prostaglandins, thromboxanes and leukotrienes.
-Studies with animal models suggest that supplementation with RvD2 may have many beneficial effects upon cardiovascular and metabolic diseases, and in particular, they decrease the brain damage caused by myocardial infarction and reverse the resultant neurological dysfunction.
+During blood coagulation, a characteristic SPM cluster has been detected that consists of resolvin El (RvE1), RvD1, RvD5, lipoxin B4 and maresin 1 at bioactive concentrations (0.1 to 1 nM), together with eicosanoids, such as prostaglandins, thromboxanes and leukotrienes.
+Studies with animal models suggest that supplementation with RvD2 may be beneficial towards cardiovascular and metabolic diseases, and in particular, it limits the brain damage caused by myocardial infarction and reverses the resultant neurological dysfunction.

 RvD5n-3 DPA and PD1n-3 DPA are protective against intestinal inflammation and intestinal diseases including inflammatory bowel disease; the latter promotes resolution of neuroinflammation and may be beneficial in epilepsy.
 RvD1 produced by goblet cells of the eye interacts with its receptors ALX/FPR2 and GPR32 to set off a chain of reactions that result in mucin secretion into the tear film to protect the ocular surface and maintain a healthy interface between the eye and the environment.
 As examples of the therapeutic potential of SPMs, a phase III clinical trial of a RvE1 analogue against dry eye syndrome is underway, and NPD1/PD1 is in clinical development for neurodegenerative diseases.
 There is hope that SPMs may prove efficacious in treating the low-level inflammatory conditions that occurs in obesity, including insulin resistance, type 2 diabetes and non-alcoholic fatty liver disease, and they are considered to be candidate drugs for treating chronic inflammation and infection in patients with cystic fibrosis.

-From a nutritional or health standpoint, it has been reported that dietary supplements of the precursor omega-3 fatty acids, taken together with aspirin, can stimulate the synthesis of SPMs and may ameliorate the clinical symptoms of many inflammatory disorders by regulating the time course of resolution via the production of resolvins and protectins amongst other effects.
-Of course, omega-3 fatty acids may have beneficial functions in many normal physiological processes, including ensuring maternal/foetal health.
+From a nutritional or health standpoint, it has been reported that dietary supplements of the precursor omega-3 fatty acids, taken together with aspirin, can stimulate the synthesis of SPMs with the potential to ameliorate the clinical symptoms of many inflammatory disorders by regulating the time course of resolution via the production of resolvins and protectins.
+Of course, omega-3 fatty acids may have benefits in many normal physiological processes, including ensuring maternal/foetal health.

 8. Analysis

 Because of the low levels at which SPMs occur naturally in tissues and their chemical reactivity, analysis is a considerable challenge with few standards available for comparison, calibration or validation purposes.
 Modern tandem mass spectrometric methods linked to liquid chromatography on reversed-phase columns are essential, and even these are pushing the boundaries of sensitivity at natural levels.
-Such difficulties are at the root of the present debate on SPM function.
-Ideally, chiral chromatography procedures should be used to ensure that the bioactive forms of SPMs, i.e., with the correct stereochemistry, are present rather than random autoxidation products, which can be pro-inflammatory.
+Such difficulties are at the root of the present debate on how SPMs operate in tissues in vivo.
+Ideally, chiral chromatography procedures should be used to ensure that those forms of SPMs with the correct stereochemistry, are present rather than random autoxidation products, which can be pro-inflammatory.
 ELISA methods are not sufficiently specific and reliable.

 Recommended Reading